We know you appreciate your customers – they’re the lifeblood of your business, after all. But do your customers know that?

 When it comes to saying thank you, you want to be sincere and as human, as you can be.
 You’re making a connection with an individual.
 A more casual tone and humble attitude will come across as a sincere expression of gratitude.
 When you say ‘thank you’ for a customer’s patronage, you’re acknowledging that you need them and their support is valuable to you.

-In the age of social media, anything and everything we say or do is bound to end on social media.
+In the age of social media, anything and everything we say or do is bound to end up on social media.
 A happy client is likely to snap a photo or screenshot and post it for their friends to see.

-Keep this in mind make it attractive!
+Keep this in mind and make it attractive!
 After all, it’s going to be out there and associated with your company name.